Site Map

 Progesterone or progestin comes in:

-The type of HT your doctor prescribes may depend on what menopause symptoms you have.
+The type of HT your provider prescribes may depend on what menopause symptoms you have.
 For example, pills or patches can treat night sweats.
 Vaginal rings, creams, or tablets help relieve vaginal dryness.

 Discuss the benefits and risks of HT with your provider.